sdvdxl/influxdb.com/content/blog/2015/10/20/testing_tsm.md

 ## Testing the TSM1 Engine

 We recently starting testing the [new tsm1 storage engine](https://influxdb.com/blog/2015/10/07/the_new_influxdb_storage_engine_a_time_structured_merge_tree.html).
-A recent test ran for about 8 hours and involved writing 100 billion points to a single InfluxDB node, across 1000s of different series.
+A recent test ran for about 8 hours and involved writing billions points to a single InfluxDB node, across 1000s of different series.
 The target retention policy also had a duration of 1 hour, so we could test those code paths too -- since old data would be deleted hourly as new data was being indexed.
 The Grafana dashboard, showing results of the complete test run, is shown below.

 ![](/img/blog/testing_tsm/100b-1hrt.png)